olivierkayyong/Automatically-classify-consumer-goods/README.md

 # Automatically classify consumer goods
-You are a Data Scientist in the company "Place de marché", which wishes to launch an e-commerce marketplace.
+You are a Data Scientist in the company "Place de marché", which wants to launch an e-commerce marketplace.

 <img src="img.png">